 This content has been automatically translated from Ukrainian.

-Traditional haiku consists of 17 syllables, broken into three lines containing 5, 7, and 5 syllables, respectively.
-This creates a concentrated moment of impression or observation, often with the inclusion of nature or the season.
+A traditional haiku consists of 17 syllables, divided into three lines containing 5, 7, and 5 syllables respectively.
+This creates a concentrated moment of impression or observation, often including nature or the season.

-Note that when translating haiku into other languages, including English, the formal requirements for syllables may be small.
-The main thing is to create a short, focused image or impression.
+Note that when translating haiku into other languages, including English, the formal requirements for syllables may be slight.
+The main goal is to create a short, focused image or impression.

 This post doesn't have any additions from the author yet.